p-mongo/specifications/source/transactions/transactions.rst

 state, then any operation using the session (besides commitTransaction and abortTransaction) MUST reset the session state to "no transaction".

-Note that "error" is not a state, it represents throwing an error due to an invalid operation.
-When such errors are thrown the session state is unchanged.
+Note that "error" is not a state, it represents raising an error due to an invalid operation.
+When such errors are raised the session state is unchanged.

 startTransaction